 And that's where we have been ever since. :)

 That was 2009.
 A lot has changed from those early days.
-Instead of me sewing everything by myself at night, we have a fantastic team who create all your Black Milk pieces - and yes, we make all our pieces ourselves, right here in Australia.
+Instead of me sewing everything by myself at night, we have a fantastic team who now create your Black Milk pieces - most made right here in Australia.
 Instead of trying to get our clothes into 'real' shops, we're online - and loving it.
 Instead of selling to a few girls at the markets, we now have a community of the most amazing girls you could hope for who are passionate about the brand (understatement of the year).

 So who am I?